 Every investment comes with its challenges and difficulties.
 Thus, let’s understand the two primary challenges while investing in oil company stocks.

-- Environmental Concerns: Another challenge facing investors while investing in oil stocks is the growing concern over the environmental impact of fossil fuels.
-As environmental awareness increases, stakeholders are pressuring companies to reduce their carbon footprint and transition to more sustainable energy sources.
+- Environmental Concerns: Another challenge facing investors while investing in oil stocks is the environmental impact of fossil fuels.
+As environmental awareness increases, stakeholders are pressuring oil and gas companies in India to reduce their carbon footprint and transition to sustainable sources.
 This can make it more challenging for oil shares to maintain profitability.

 Mitigate Challenges with Energy Tracker smallcase